Entropic uncertainty relations from equiangular tight frames and their applications: Preliminaries

 \section{Preliminaries}

-In this section, we recall some material concerning equiangular tight frames.
-The authors of \cite{sustik,mixon} discussed the existence of such frames in both real and complex forms.
+In this section, we recall some material concerning ETFs.
+The authors of \cite{sustik,mixon} discussed the existence of such frames in both the real and complex cases.
 In the following, all the frames are assumed to be complex.
-Let $\hh_{d}$ be $d$-dimensional Hilbert space.
+Let $\hh_{d}$ be a $d$-dimensional Hilbert space.
 A set of $n\geq{d}$ unit vectors $\clf=\bigl\{|\phi_{j}\rangle\bigr\}$ is called a frame if there exist strictly positive numbers $S_{0}<S_{1}<\infty$ such that

 for all unit $|\psi\rangle\in\hh_{d}$.
 The numbers $S_{0}$ and $S_{1}$ are the minimal and maximal eigenvalues of the frame operator